Thalía: 1994–1999: International breakout

 In July 1997, Thalía's fifth studio album was released, under the title Amor a la mexicana, produced again by Emilio Estefan, and including songs that became classic over the years like "Mujer Latina", "De dónde soy", "Por amor", "Noches sin luna" and "Amor a la mexicana".
 The album became a pure commercial success, while the first single of the album ("Amor a la mexicana") became a number one hit in 14 countries.
-With Amor a la mexicana, Thalía was able to bring her music and establish her projects in difficult markets like those of France, Belgium, Switzerland, Greece, Hungary, Turkey, Poland, Portugal, Italy and all the Spanish-speaking countries.
+With Amor a la mexicana, Thalía was able to bring her music in markets like France, Belgium, Switzerland, Greece, and Hungary.

 After the success of Amor a la mexicana, Thalía recorded the Spanish and Portuguese versions of the song "Journey to the Past", produced by Atlantic Records, as a part of the soundtrack of the Fox Animation Studios movie Anastasia (1997).

 In the following year, she starred for the first time in a movie in English, named Mambo Café, written and directed by Reuben González.
 Mambo Café premiered in January 2000 in Mexico, Greece and Russia, distributed by Kushner Locke Entertainment.

 In 1999, after Mambo Café, Thalía returned in television with telenovela Rosalinda.
 "Rosalinda" was considered to be Televisa's most expensive production ever by that time, as well as the most exported in foreign countries, as it was sold in over 180 countries.
 In an interview of that period Thalía had commented: "The telenovelas are the ones that opened the doors of the world for me, because the audience of telenovelas is much more passionate than the audience of cinema.
 What's more, television is free".

 2000–2005: Crossover and first tour in the United States

 Emilio Estefan also produced Thalía's sixth studio album, Arrasando, released on 25 April 2000, which was successful.
 It spawned the singles "Entre el mar y una estrella", "Regresa a mí", "Arrasando" and "Reencarnación".
 Thalía was nominated in the Latin Grammy category as the "Best Female Pop Vocal Album".
 The album received one Latin Grammy nomination and it won in its category as the "Best Sound Engineered Album of the year".
 The singles of this album were huge hits.
 In 2001 she was nominated for her record Arrasando and won a Lo Nuestro award in the category of People's Prize, and was the first artist to whom an innovative award from Billboard Awards for Latin Music was given, the "Star Award".

-On 4 May 2001, the President of the United States, George W. Bush, invited her to a party celebrating Cinco de mayo organized at the White House, where she interpreted a medley of popular Mexican songs with a Mexican mariachi band.
+On 4 May 2001, the President of the United States, George W. Bush, invited her to a party celebrating Cinco de Mayo organized at the White House, where she interpreted a medley of popular Mexican songs with a Mexican mariachi band.